 A comparison between the actual structure of the credit portfolio and the assessments of the model shows that the 2003 model forecast a greater proportion of bad loans for 2004 (9.36%) than the actual proportion as assessed by banks themselves (7.18%).
 In line with the results of the model, 2004 saw a continuation in the lowering of standards for assessing credit risk at banks, which is subordinate to maintaining or increasing market share in the lending market.
 With regard to changes in the structure of the credit portfolio over a three-year period, it was found that the same customers migrate in the first year from an A credit rating to a B rating, while in the following year the proportion downgraded to a lower credit rating increases.
 Furthermore, in two successive years, 2002-2003 and 2003-2004, business relationships saw more downgrading from A and B ratings to lower credit ratings.
-While movement of clients from the A rating to the B ratings to lower credit ratings to lower credit ratings.
+While movement of clients from the A rating to the B rating could be recognised in the 2002-2003 period, in the 2003-2004 period there was greater movement from the A and B ratings to lower credit ratings.